MyAlexro/Scriptool/README.md

 ## Download a video from Youtube
-Insert the link of a Youtube video, choose a quality from the found ones and download it
+Insert the link of a Youtube video, choose a quality from the available ones and download it